-School of National Security Studies
+School of National Security Studies (SNSS)

 The School of National Security Studies has been conceptualised to encourage creation of knowledge in the area of security and strategic studies and international relations in the country.
 The Centre for Security Studies was established in 2009 as one of the founding centres in the School of International Studies.
 In May 2018, with approval from the University Grants Commission, the Central University of Gujarat upgraded the Centre for Security Studies into the School of National Security Studies.
 Currently, the School has three centres namely, "Centre for Security Studies," "Centre for Strategic Technologies" and "Centre for Maritime Security Studies".
 In the coming years, the School intends to pursue research in all areas of security and strategic studies including research into various internal security threats, nuclear deterrence and strategy, threats emanating from Space and Cyber domain, national security structure and higher defence management.
 Given the importance of Gujarat's historical connections with the larger world, it will pursue research on maritime and coastal security.
 Besides the other global areas, the School's immediate area of focus is on India's immediate and extended neighbourhood.